Elijer/pixel_jungle4/docs/Future_part2.md

 To Do Sequence

 > Player Indicator, movement, eating and energy
-- send a true or false on 'u' (update) to let player know that the update is THEM, thereby updating the marker that shows where their position is ✅
+- send a true or false on 'u' (update) to let player know that the update is THEM thereby updating the marker that shows where their position is ✅
-- Add additional command allowing players to eat blocks
+- Add additional command allowing players to eat blocks ✅
-- Handle the eat blocks command
+- Handle the eat blocks command ✅
-- Increment player energy
+- Increment player energy ✅
+- Player pigment should change according to energy
 - Make sure players of a certain energy can move past blocks of a certain level (16 can move on level 2, 32 can move on 3, etc)
-  - So I suppose players can ALSO eat blocks below them, since if movement is blocked I don't need to handle eating as well
+  - So I suppose players can ALSO eat blocks below them, since if movement is blocked I don't need to handle eating as well ✅
-- Handle
 - Create energy decrementer
 - Create new events that sound out energy decrement events
 - Handle death